 Interviews will help you identify your volunteers’ and donors’ wants, needs, and motivations.
-They’ll also help you to understand whether volunteers and donors connect with your brand identity and your brand.
+They’ll also help you understand whether volunteers and donors connect with your brand identity and brand.

 Be sure you interview a broad group of volunteers and donors.

-- Existing Volunteers and donors – Be sure to make contact with people that have had both positive and negative experiences with your nonprofit.
-Speaking with people who have only glowing reviews is great, but does not paint the entire picture.
-You’ll want to understand the experience from all sides if you want to create a useful set of user personas.
+- Existing Volunteers and donors – Be sure to contact people who have had both positive and negative experiences with your nonprofit.
+Speaking with people who have only glowing reviews is great but does not paint the entire picture.
+You’ll want to understand the experience from all sides to create useful user personas set.

 - Prospects – It’s important to talk to people who have no experience with your nonprofit.
-You’re going to want someone without any “baggage” to give a fresh take on things, and a future prospect can provide exactly that kind of unbiased perspective.
-Your current prospects and leads are a super resource for creating an unbiased user persona – you already have contact information, so making use of that information is easy, cost-effective, and all-around a smart idea.
+You’re going to want someone without any “baggage” to give a fresh take on things, and a prospect can provide precisely that kind of unbiased perspective.
+Your current prospects and leads are a super resource for creating an impartial user persona – you already have contact information, so making use of that information is accessible, cost-effective, and all-around a smart idea.